dli7319/html-checksum-verifier/README.md

 3. Run `npm run dev` to start the development server.

 ## Deployment
-* This project is automatically deployed to github pages on push to master.
+* This project is automatically deployed to github pages on push to main.
 * For local deployment, run `npm run build` and then serve the `dist` folder.

 <!--